MicrosoftDocs/windows-itpro-docs/devices/surface/microsoft-surface-data-eraser.md

     *Figure 1.
 Start the Microsoft Surface Data Eraser tool*

 4. Select the USB drive of your choice from the **USB Thumb Drive Selection** page as shown in Figure 2, and then click **Start** to begin the USB creation process.
 The drive you select will be formatted and any existing data on this drive will be lost.

-  >[!NOTE]
-  >If the Start button is disabled, check that your removable drive has a total capacity of at least 4 GB.
+  >**Note:**&nbsp;&nbsp;If the Start button is disabled, check that your removable drive has a total capacity of at least 4 GB.

     ![USB thumb drive selection](images/dataeraser-usb-selection.png "USB thumb drive selection")